 The Mackinac Bridge is one of the longest suspension bridges (5 miles long) in the world.

-I don’t want to limit this to just summer vacation ideas because Michigan is a four-season vacation destination.
+We don’t want to limit this to just summer vacation ideas because Michigan is a four-season vacation destination.

 Don’t forget since it’s Michigan you can have all 4 seasons in one day!
-Sorry had to add some humor there!
+Sorry, had to add some humor there!

-While this list is certainly not ALL the epic things that you can do on a road trip, a weekend getaway, or a family vacation, hopefully, you will find somewhere new to visit.
+While this list is certainly not ALL the epic things you can do on a road trip, a weekend getaway, or a family vacation, hopefully, you will find somewhere new to visit.

 These are just a few of the best Michigan bucket list destinations that you need to visit.